 Still we like our parts to look as nice as painted, because of our extremely long experience and our optimized manufacturing processes with mirror like polished moulds.

 As with most other high-end parts made from aluminium or titanium repairs are usually not economic.
-We would have to x-ray the part and check it with ultrasonic, both is very expensive and still does not give a fully reliable result.
+We would have to x-ray the part and check it with ultrasonic, both of which is very expensive and still does not give a fully reliable result.

 In general any crash is a major incident for your handlebar.
 It may damage its internal structure terminally.
 In this respect carbon fibres are no different to other lightweight materials such as aluminium alloys.

 For your own safety you should thoroughly check all components after a crash.
-If in doubt do not continue to use them, but replace them or check with the manufacturer.
+If in doubt do not continue to use them but replace them or check with the manufacturer.

 If your handlebar shows one or more of the following it is certainly damaged: